What are your education options?

 With a projected two-thirds of all new jobs requiring a college degree or training beyond high school, it’s more important than ever that you understand your options.
-Learn more about ways you can further your education and make a brighter future.
-Read about postsecondary degree options and types of institutions below, or scroll all the way down to learn about the type of high school diploma you’ll need to continue your education after high school.
+Make sure you know what kind of high school diploma is best for you, and then read about your college degree options and types of institutions.

 You can also search for colleges with the College Navigator tool.
 Search by size, type, major and more.